mirage/mirage-www/tmpl/blog/functoria.md

 ## Sharing

 Since we have a way to draw unikernels, we can now observe the sharing between various pieces.
-For example, the direct stack with static ip yields this diagram:
+For example, the direct stack with static IP yields this diagram:

 [![A stack unikernel](../graphics/dot/stack.svg "My stack unikernel")](../graphics/dot/stack.svg)

 You can see that all the sub-parts of the stack have been properly shared.
 To be merged, two devices must have the same name, keys, dependencies and functor arguments.
-To force non-sharing of two devices, is is enough to give them different names.
+To force non-sharing of two devices, it is enough to give them different names.

 This sharing also works up to switching keys.
 The dynamic stack gives us this diagram:

 [![A dynamic stack unikernel](../graphics/dot/dynamic.svg "My dynamic unikernel")](../graphics/dot/dynamic.svg)

-There is actually three stacks in this example: the socket stack, the direct stack with dhcp and the direct stack with ip, all controlled by switching keys.
+There is actually three stacks in this example: the socket stack, the direct stack with DHCP and the direct stack with IP, all controlled by switching keys.

 ## All your functors are belong to us